-Currently there are close to 2,000 mothers and their children detained in Dilley with the population steadily rising.
+Currently, there are between 1,000 and 1,600 mothers and their children detained in Dilley.
+The detention center has the capacity to hold 2,400 women and children, and the population is constantly fluctuating.
 And, nearly all are seeking asylum.
 With virtually no one on the ground to provide assistance and representation to these families, the partners of the Dilley Pro Bono Project are leading the effort in Dilley.
 The Dilley Pro Bono Project operates a non-traditional pro bono model of legal services that directly represents the mothers and children detained at the South Texas Family Residential Center.
 We organize volunteer teams for each week.
 We ask volunteers to commit to a Sunday to Friday work schedule and to arrive Sunday evening for a mandatory on the ground orientation meeting.
 After an exhilarating and exhausting week, the team leaves the following Saturday, and a new team arrives to take over the caseload and carry the work forward.

 We are currently recruiting volunteers indefinitely.